TAYTS/AKFAK/README.md

 ## Distributed System Course Project

 ### How to run
-We use docker to demonstrate how the system will work with multiple machines.
+We use Docker to demonstrate how the system will work with multiple machines.
 1. Download the repository using `git clone https://github.com/TAYTS/AKFAK.git`, extract it.
 2. `docker-compose build`
 3. After step 2 is complete, open 3 terminals.